johnrobertwood/johnrobertwood/README.md

 ## About Me
-I'm Senior Software Engineer with over 7 years of experience in JavaScript, Java and AWS currently working for WGU.
+I'm a Senior Software Engineer with over 7 years of experience in JavaScript, Java and AWS currently working for WGU.

 ## My Tech Stack
 | | Languages & Tools |